-Meet "Snowflake" Bentley

-6.RP1, 6.RPA.3

-5.NF.B.7

-Standards: CC Math: 3.0A.1, 4.0A.1, 4.0A.2,

-photomicrography, taking detailed photos of very small objects.
+Meet "Snowflake" Bentley 5.RP.1, 6.RP.A.3 ds: CC Math: 3.0A.1, 4.0A.1, 4.0A.2, 5.NEB.7 photomicrography, taking detailed photos of very small objects.
 From 1885 until his death, Bentley photographed more than 5,000 individual snow crystals.

-Meteorologist Math

-A meteorologist is a person who uses scientific principles to explain, understand, observe, or forecast what's happening in the earth's atmosphere.
+Meteorologist Math A meteorologist is a person who uses scientific principles to explain, understand, observe, or forecast what's happening in the earth's atmosphere.
 Meteorologists use math, often with the help of supercomputers, to predict and understand weather patterns.
-Try using the "supercomputer" inside your head to solve the weather problems below.

-- Snow can fall at different speeds.
+Try using the "supercomputer" inside your head to solve the weather problems below. - Snow can fall at different speeds.
 Some snow falls at a leisurely 1 mph, while other snow falls at a brisk pace of 9 mph.
 If a snowflake is falling at 8 mph: How far would it travel in 30 minutes?

-How far would it travel in one minute?

-- 2. The annual snowfall in Truckee is 203 inches, Tahoe City is 190 inches, and Yosemite Park is 56 inches.
+4 miles How far would it travel in one minute? - The annual snowfall in Truckee is 203 inches, Tahoe City is 190 inches, and Yosemite Park is 56 inches.
 What is the average (or median) snowfall for the three areas?
 What is the total snowfall for the three areas?
-Median: Total:

-- 3. It takes approximately 10 inches of snow to provide 1 inch of water.
-How many inches of snow would be needed to make:

-- A. 5 inches of water?

-- B. A foot of water?
+Median; 149.7 inches Total; 449 inches - 3.
+It takes approximately 10 inches of snow to provide 1 inch of water.
+How many inches of snow would be needed to make: - A. 5 inches of water?
+50 inches - B. A foot of water?
+120 inches

-Make a Snowflake

 Using a variety of materials, such as cotton swabs, craft sticks, and chenille stems, design and create a snowflake.
 Use a snowflake crystal shape chart (snowcrystals.com) as a reference to build a model that is similar to real snow.

-Standard: CA Visual Arts: 3.VA:Cr2.1

-THE -Storage Story

-Farmers use water storage to grow 400 different commodities like fruits, nuts, vegetables, dairy, and meat.
+Standard: CA Visual Arts: 3.VA:Cr2.1 THE -Storage Story Farmers use water storage to grow 400 different commodities like fruits, nuts, vegetables, dairy, and meat.
 There are two main categories of storage: storage that happens naturally, like snowpack in the mountains or aquifers underground; or man-made solutions like lakes and reservoirs.

-Did you

-know? measured in acre-feet.
+Did you In the water world, water is commonly measured in acre-feet.
 But what is an acre-foot?
-One acre-foot equals about 326,000 gallons, of a football field, one foot deep.

-This table shows the California's largest reservoirs.
-It also shows the percent capacity (how full) the reservoir was on June 10, calculating the total acre-feet of water in each reservoir whole number.

-Activity How Much WATER?
+One acre-foot equals about 326,000 gallons, or enough water to cover an acre of land, about the size of a football field, one foot deep.
+This table shows the total storage of California's largest reservoirs.
+It also shows the percent capacity (how full) the reservoir was on June 10, 2021.
+Complete the table by calculating the total acre-feet of water in each reservoir when the data was collected.
+Round to the nearest whole number. ity How Much WATER?

 RESERVOIR Total Storage (Acre-Feet) % Capacity Total Water Present (Acre-Feet)

-Shasta Lake 1,907,481 42
+Shasta Lake 1,907,481 42 801,142

-New Melones 1,329,607 55
+New Melones 1,329,607 55 731,284

-Don Pedro 1,316,816 65
+Don Pedro 1,316,816 65 855,960

-Lake Oroville 1,291,556 37 •
+Lake Oroville 1,291,556 37 477,876

-Trinity Lake 1,231,052 50
+Trinity Lake 1,231,052 50 615,526

-Standards: CC Math: 5.NBT.B.5.
-5.NBT.B.7.
-5.MD.C.5.
-6.RP.A.3.C.
-7.RP.A.2.
-7.RP.A.3
+Standards: CC Math: 5.NBT.B.5, 5.NBT.B.7, 5.MD.C.5, 6.RP.A.3.C, 7.RP.A.2, 7.RP.A.3

-Snowpack

-Nearly one-third of our water supply is

 Groundwater

 California has a large amount of underground water storage known as aquifers.
 Fresh